NobbyBo11ocks/SteamTrayWebHelper/README.md

 ### 3. Build the DLL

-From the repository's `src` directory:
+Run these commands from the repository's `src` directory:

 ```bash
 mkdir -p bin